zation/relient-cli/README.md

 # Relient-CLI

 Relient CLI is a cli wrapper of [react-starter-kit](https://github.com/kriasoft/react-starter-kit).
-It also provides configuration and API mock tools.
+It also provides API mock.

 ## Install